sanderDijkxhoorn/sanderDijkxhoorn/README.md

 -->

-- 🌱 I’m currently following a study as software developer
+- 🌱 Following a study as a software developer
-- 🤔 I’m looking for help with security researching & reverse engineering
+- 📚 Interested in security research & reverse engineering
 - 📫 You can reach me on Element: @fgpzczwtff:matrix.org